Philipp15b/CompassEx/README.md

 ## Features

-* Set your compass to players, coordinates and your current position
+* Set your compass to players, coordinates, your current position, your latest death point and more
+* Give players a compass pointed at their last death point
 * Save your location or current compass target for later use
 * Make saved locations private or public
 * Automatic updates to player positions
-* Set yourself as hidden, so that you cant be tracked by others
+* Set yourself as hidden, so that you can't be tracked by others
 * Admins can follow even hidden users
 * Economy support with Vault for `save`, `private`, and `public` commands
 * Dynmap support